How to Have Great Skin at Any Age

 But there does seem to be strong indications that exercise improves skin at a cellular level.
 Studies show the skin of an exerciser can look younger at a cellular level.

 I have only used one source of products for 15 years.
 To say I’m a dedicated user would be an understatement.

 I started using Suzanne Somers products back in my early forties and I still love them to this day.
 I’ve included additional information at bottom of post if you’re interested in hearing more.

 I use her cleansers, toner, moisturizers, serums, eye cream, some makeup, and the best lip balm out there.

 They smell divine.
 They are organic.
 Best of all, they work great.

 All that being said, you have to find products that you like and believe in.
 And use them!
 Keep your skin clean, moisturized, and nourished.

-I added bone broth to my daily diet about six months ago.
+I added bone broth to my daily diet about six years ago.
 Here’s the post where I write about it, Is Bone Broth Better Than Botox?
-It is not a quick fix and it is a pain to make.
-To tell you the truth, it feels a little weird boiling up a pot of bones every week.
-This isn’t a one-hour task—it takes over 24 hours!

 But I’ve seen the value to having this in my diet.
 My nails are strong.
 My skin stays soft.
-I have not been sick this entire time.
 My skin looks (to me) plumper.
 As in my cheek area looks nice and filled in.